teutinc/another-java-shell/README.md

-simple-shell
+another-java-shell
 ============

+Another Java Shell: ajsh.

-A simple Java shell build on top of the jline2 library.
+Build on top of the jline2 library.